PurwadhikaDev/ElectricGroup_DTI_01_FinalProject/README.md

 ## Separate Model for New Customer Acquisition

 We also developed a separate model for predicting new customer acquisitions, particularly for cases where customer data is newly available and has not been subjected to any previous campaign.
 The **Naive Bayes** model, with **SMOTE oversampling**, scored **0.845** and shows potential for increasing conversion rates by **6.61 times** and reducing telemarketing costs by **7.82 times**.

+## Dashboard
+To explore more about how this dataset looks like, we provide you [Tableau Dashboard](https://public.tableau.com/app/profile/naufal.daffa.abdurahman7328/viz/BankTelemarketingDashboard/Customer?publish=yes)